 There are few construction jobs where material handling or stockpiling isn’t involved.
 From hauling rocks and broken concrete to soil, sod, sand, and so much more, a larger or heavier skid steer model will be in your best interest.

 From a single machine, you can grade, scoop, transport, and dump physical debris, bolstered by a vertical lift, not a radial one.
-Depending on the nature of the materials at hand, you may even want a high-flow machine that can handle saws, cutters, and other high-shock material-preparation attachments.
+Depending on the nature of the materials, you may even want a high-flow machine that can handle saws, cutters, and other high-shock material-preparation attachments.

 6. Loading

-In general, vertical lifts afford a higher reach and can carry heavier loads than their radial counterparts.
+Vertical lifts generally afford a higher reach and can carry heavier loads than their radial counterparts.
 This further solidifies their importance for loading-centric applications, such as carrying and dumping materials onto trucks, flatbeds, and other construction equipment.

-With this specific application, you’ll also want to prioritize a skid steer unit’s rated operating capacity, tipping loads, mobility, and stability since all of them factor into how they port loads.
+With this specific application, you’ll also want to prioritize a skid steer unit’s rated operating capacity, tipping loads, mobility, and stability since they all factor into how they port loads.

 7. Demolition and Clean Up